 Grant's Tomb

-Riverside Drive at approx 123rd Street.
-However, we usually meet in the little fenced-in park just above Grant's Tomb itself, at what would be approximately 126th Street.
+Riverside Drive at approximately 123rd Street.
+However, we usually meet in the little fenced-in park just north of Grant's Tomb itself, at what would be approximately 126th Street.
 There are bathrooms.

 Statue of Civic Virtue, Queens